aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 post, and I was sure at some point someone would face this issue while also using Chromium as its main browser.
 So I started digging.

-As it turns out, `pkill` does support an option allowing to restrict the process to which the signal should be sent to only be descendant of a specific _pid_.
+As it turns out, `man pkill` gives us the solution. `pkill` (and `pgrep`) does support an option allowing to restrict the process to which the signal should be sent to only be descendant of a specific _pid_ (or said otherwise: all the processes whose parent is _pid_).
 This is done by providing the `-P <pid>` flag.

 Once the code is adjusted as below, only the Chromium processes started by the Go process will be killed:

 ```go
 exec.Command("pkill", "-P", strconv.Itoa(os.Getpid()), "Chromium").Output()